 Step 1: Install Unison

-If you haven't already, please join the#general
+If you haven't already, please join the #general

-channels on Slack.
+channels on Discord.

 We are really hoping that if you are trying out Unison you'll come talk to us, ask questions, and report bugs!
 We want you to have a welcoming and positive experience when getting started! 😊